cockroachdb/docs/v22.1/security-reference/scram-sha-256.md

 ## Implementing strict isolation of plaintext credentials

-While the simple measures [described previously](#Implementing-SCRAM-authentication-in-your-CockroachDB-Cluster) allow CockroachDB to avoid storing plaintext passwords or
+While the simple measures [described previously](#implementing-scram-authentication-in-your-cockroachdb-cluster) allow CockroachDB to avoid storing plaintext passwords or

 It is possible to operate a CockroachDB cluster in such a way that it never handles plaintext passwords in any form.
 This prevents the malicious use of stolen credentials, in case the CockroachDB server itself is maliciously taken over.
 Known as ["credential stuffing,"](https://en.wikipedia.org/wiki/Credential_stuffing) re-use of stolen passwords is a persistent problem throughout the ecosystem of internet services.

-### Requirements for strict isolation are as follows
+### Requirements for strict isolation

-1. Instead of creating and rotating user passwords by passing plaintext passwords into SQL statements, as described [previously](#enabling-SCRAM-SHA-256-authentication-for-new-users/roles), you must instead generate SCRAM-SHA-256 hashes, and enter those directly in instead of a plaintext password.
-CockroachDB will recognize the SCRAM-SHA-256 format
+1. Instead of creating and rotating user passwords by passing plaintext passwords into SQL statements, as described [previously](#enabling-scram-sha-256-authentication-for-new-users-roles), you must instead generate SCRAM-SHA-256 hashes, and enter those directly in, instead of a plaintext password, as described in the [following section](#managing-users-with-pre-hashed-passwords).
-2. You must block clients from sending plaintext passwords to CockroachDB during authentication by [customizing your cluster's authentication](#customizing-hba-for-scram).
+2. You must block clients from sending plaintext passwords to CockroachDB during authentication by [customizing your cluster's authentication](#configuring-the-authentication-cluster-setting-hba).
 3. After steps (1) and (2) are complete, you must update any previously created passwords

 If a cluster had previously allowed plaintext password authentication (i.e., any cluster that began on a version prior to v22.1), you must carefully migrate to SCRAM-SHA-256 authentication in the following phases:

-1. Define new password credentials for the SQL users using ALTER USER WITH PASSWORD.
-Ensure the passwords are encoded using the SCRAM-SHA-256 format, either by defining the cluster setting `server.user_login.password_encryption` accordingly (see above), or by using a using a [pre-hashed password already encoded in the SCRAM format](#managing-users-with-pre-hashed-passwords)
 2. Block clients from sending plaintext passwords to CockroachDB during authentication.
-This can be achieved by [setting your authentication configuration to `scram-sha-256` or `cert-scram-sha-256`]().
+This can be achieved by [setting your authentication configuration to `scram-sha-256` or `cert-scram-sha-256`](#configuring-the-authentication-cluster-setting-hba).
 3. Re-define new password credentials using ALTER USER WITH PASSWORD and a pre-hashed password in the SCRAM format. (that one cluster setting makes users reset it on next login right?)

 Note the importance of rotating passwords twice, both in steps (1) and again in (3), with different passwords (as should go without saying, as password re-use is always discouraged).
 Step (1) ensures that clients at step (2) can continue to connect after non-SCRAM logins are blocked.
 However, between step (1) and step (2) it is still possible for CockroachDB to receive plaintext passwords from clients, and so the passwords used at step (1) are not fully protected yet.
 After step (2), CockroachDB will not learn plaintext passwords from clients any more; then after step 3 it will not know plaintext passwords at all.